Restream/reindexer/cpp_src/server/contrib/server.md

 ### IndexCacheMemStats
-Number of elements in idset cache.
+Idset cache stats.
 Stores merged reverse index results of SELECT field IN(...) by IN(...) keys

 *Polymorphism* : Composition